georgecode/basic_web3js_transaction_tutorial/README.md

 name it web_wallet

-select KOVAN as end point
+select KOVAN as end point, copy end point

 link for more info about end points